DrslumpLin/OpenTca/README.md

 For those who have no interest in programming, we provide a simple user interface for you to run the program.
 Please follow steps below:
-1) Download folder "/Standalone Exe Program" and copy it to a 64-bit Windows PC.
+1) Download folder [Standalone Exe Program](./Standalone Exe Program) and copy it to a 64-bit Windows PC.
 2) Open the folder and double-click the logo "TCAGeneration.exe", you will see a GUI as below.
-Please follow the description to generate the catchment areas.
+Please follow the description below to generate the catchment areas.

 ![TCA_GUI_instruction](/img/instruction_of_the_GUI.png "the GUI instructions")